songpr/data-cache/README.md

     delete the cached data using key.

+* `asyncRefresh()`

+    async refresh data using fetch function and reset cache if and only if resetOnRefresh option is true, otherwise unexpired values will be kept.

 * `async getOrFetch(key) => value`
     get cache value by key, if it's not found try to get item using fetchByKey, return undefined if not found.